Prepare Today with Estate Planning in Ridgewood, NJ

 An important and often overlooked step in the estate planning process is teaching your family how to handle the assets that they will receive.
 Vaughan & Co.
 Securities, Inc. addresses your personal and business assets separately.
 We teach your family how to invest and manage your finances wisely.
 Your family lives in the greatest capitalist society in the history of the world.
 In a capitalist economy the profits go to the capital, that is, the owners.

 Most families invest hard-earned and hard-saved money by buying shares or stock in companies (or shares of mutual funds/ETFs that invest in companies).
 The investment may be held in a personal, IRA, 401(k) or 403(b) account.
 However, your family owns the shares.
 In addition, many parents do not spend much time teaching their children how to become investors.
 Certainly we are not taught in school.
 How your family invests the assets will determine their standard of living for the rest of their lives as well as the lives of their children.
-As experienced financial planners, we teach them how to become investors.
+As experienced financial advisors, we teach them how to become investors.

 Two Ways to Invest